Zodiac (film): Plot

 In 1971, Detectives Toschi, Armstrong, and Mulanax question Arthur Leigh Allen, a suspect in the Vallejo case.
-They notice that he wears a Zodiac wristwatch, with the same logo used by the killer, and Toschi heavily suspects him.
+They notice that he wears a Zodiac wristwatch, with the same logo used by the killer, and Toschi thinks he is the killer.
 However, a handwriting expert insists that Allen did not write the Zodiac letters, even though Allen is said to be ambidextrous.
 Avery receives a letter threatening his life; becoming paranoid, he turns to drugs and alcohol.
 He shares information with the Riverside Police Department that the killer might have been active before the initial killings, angering Toschi and Armstrong.
 The case's notoriety weighs on Toschi, who cannot sit through a Hollywood film, Dirty Harry, loosely based on the Zodiac case.

-By 1978, Avery has moved to the Sacramento Bee.
+By 1976, Avery has moved to the Sacramento Bee.
 Graysmith persistently contacts Toschi about the Zodiac murders and eventually impresses him with his knowledge of the case.
 While Toschi cannot directly give Graysmith access to the evidence, he provides names in other police departments where Zodiac murders occurred.
 Armstrong transfers from the San Francisco Police homicide division, and Toschi is demoted for supposedly forging a Zodiac letter.

-Graysmith continues his own investigation, profiled in the Chronicle, and gives a television interview about the book he is writing about the case.
-He begins receiving phone calls with heavy breathing.
+Graysmith continues his own investigation, profiled in the Chronicle, and gives a television interview about the book he is writing on the case.
+He begins receiving phone calls from someone breathing heavily.
 As his obsession deepens, Graysmith loses his job, and his wife Melanie leaves him, taking their children.
 Graysmith learns that Allen lived close to Ferrin and probably knew her and that his birthday matches the one Zodiac gave when he spoke to one of Melvin Belli's maids.
 While circumstantial evidence seems to indicate his guilt, the physical evidence, such as fingerprints and handwriting samples, do not implicate him.
 In 1983, Graysmith tracks Allen to a Vallejo Ace Hardware store, where he is employed as a sales clerk; they stare at each other before Graysmith leaves.
 Eight years later, after Graysmith's book, Zodiac, has become a bestseller, Mike Mageau identifies Allen from a police mugshot.

-A textual epilogue indicates that Allen died before police could question him and that the case remains open.
+A textual epilogue says that Allen died before police could question him and that the case remains open.